openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 description

-> **Receiver-Supplied**, An optinal string to describe the properties of the stream.
+> **Receiver-Supplied**, OPTIONAL.
+A string that describes the properties of the stream.
-  This is useful in multi stream systems to identify the stream for human actors.
-The transmitter may truncate the string beyond allowed max length.
+  This is useful in multi-stream systems to identify the stream for human actors.
+The transmitter MAY truncate the string beyond an allowed max length.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to